How, when, and why should you use the second-person point of view? But first, what is a point of view (POV)?

 How You Can Overcome Your Shyness

-When you simply add You and Your, or You’re, your titles will sound less formal and rigid.
+When you include You, Your, or You’re, your titles will sound less formal and rigid.

 You then have far more chance of attracting attention because you have personalized the title for the reader.